Vinayak2049/Programming/Check_the_Status.md

-# Check the status

-## Given two integer variables a and b, and a boolean variable flag.
+# Given two integer variables a and b, and a boolean variable flag.
 The task is to check the status and return accordingly.

    Return True for the following cases: